scale-it/algo-builder-templates/htlc/README.md

 Please make sure that you have properly configured the `algob` cli using the steps mentioned in `setup.md`.

-To verify so, execute the following command:
+To verify so, try executing the following command:
 ```bash
 algob --help
 ```